Biological Sciences

 Science has had an impact on all aspects of our lives, and overall, you’ll learn how to set that influence in its social and historical context, in this module.
 You’ll address alternative views of the world, how they have been developed or replaced in the context of science, and have a clear look at the strengths and weaknesses of a scientific world view.
 You’ll explore ideas about the value of other life forms and consider environmental philosophy.
 You’ll take a refreshing perspective on modern contentious ideas and possibilities such as Genetic Modification, organic farming, fracking, stem cell research, manipulation of the human genome and designer babies.
 In addition, you’ll turn your focus to the political, economic, and moral context of the current environmental crisis.

 This module will involve a supervised work-based learning experience.
-You will get the opportunity to spend a minimum of 60 hours in a working environment that is relevant to your career path.
-You’ll gain key skills in reflective practice and professional development, and will learn how to present your insights in a written essay and in a video.
-By the end of this module you will have obtained useful skills to enhance your future job applications and further your career.
+You'll get the opportunity to spend a minimum of 60 hours in a working environment that is relevant to your career path.
+You’ll gain key skills in reflective practice and professional development, and will learn how to present your insights in a written report and in a video.
+By the end of this module you'll have obtained useful skills to enhance your future job applications and further your career.

 Please note: As our courses are reviewed regularly as part of our quality assurance framework, the modules you can choose from may vary from those shown here.
 The structure of the course may also mean some modules are not available to you.